projectacrn/acrn-hypervisor/doc/reference/hv-make-options.rst

    acrn-hypervisor$ make hvdiffconfig
    ...
    Diff on generated configuration files is available at /path/to/acrn-hypervisor/build/hypervisor/config.patch.
-   To make a patch effective, use 'applydiffconfig PATCH=/path/to/patch' to register it to a build.
+   To make a patch effective, use 'hvapplydiffconfig PATCH=/path/to/patch' to register it to a build.
    ...
    acrn-hypervisor$ cp build/hypervisor/config.patch config.patch